-The 2018 Annual Report identified a goal for PWE staff and environmental contractor to update the MS4 Construction training and conduct another training session for the FWA construction/design/engineering audience related to the construction ordinance and BMP requirements referenced in Parts 3.4.3 and 3.4.4 of the MS4 Permit.
-However, this goal was not completed in 2019 and will remain as an open goal for 2020.
+The PWE staff and environmental contractor will update the MS4 Construction training and conduct another training session for the FWA construction/design/engineering audience related to the construction ordinance and BMP requirements referenced in Parts 3.4.3 and 3.4.4 of the MS4 Permit.
 The audience invited will include DPW Engineering Division, Master Planning Division, Business Operations Division, and Utilities and Privatization staff, USACE staff, Lend Lease (development for NHC) personnel, Doyon Utilities personnel, and 1-25 Stryker Brigade Combat Team personnel.
-This training will occur sometime during the 2020 calendar year when the appropriate audience is available.
-The permit requirements have already been met for this MCM, but PWE believes an additional training would be helpful for changing contractors and staff.
+This training will occur sometime during the 2019 calendar year when the appropriate audience is available.

-- The PWE WPM will ensure that the MS4 Construction training for the construction, design, and engineering audience described above by a target date of December 31, 2020. - 2.
-During 2020, FWA will track and include all required items listed in Part 3.4.10 of the MS4 Permit, as applicable, for inclusion in FWA's next MS4 Annual Report.
+- The PWE WPM will ensure that the MS4 Construction training is updated by a target date of June 14, 2019 and that training begins for the construction, design, and engineering audience described above by a target date August 16, 2019.
+The deadline to perform the training will be December 31, 2019. - 2.
+During 2019, FWA will track and include all required items listed in Part 3.4.10 of the MS4 Permit, as applicable, for inclusion in FWA's next MS4 Annual Report.

-The 2020 Annual report will include the following components for MCM 5: A summary of the number of sanctions and enforcement actions taken by the permittee to ensure compliance with the construction site ordinance during the previous 12-month period; An updated copy of the written requirements for appropriate erosion, sediment and waste control BMPs at construction sites; A summary of the number of site plan reviews conducted; A description of the procedures for receipt and consideration of information submitted by the public; A summary of the number of sites inspected during the previous 12-month period, including a description of the site inspection procedures, how sites will be prioritized for inspection, and when and how often a site will be inspected; A list of measurable goals for the construction site runoff control program, including dates by which the permittee will achieve each of the measurable goals; and the name and title of the person(s) responsible for coordination and implementation of the construction site runoff control program
+The 2019 Annual report will include the following components for MCM 5: A summary of the number of sanctions and enforcement actions taken by the permittee to ensure compliance with the construction site ordinance during the previous 12-month period; An updated copy of the written requirements for appropriate erosion, sediment and waste control BMPs at construction sites; A summary of the number of site plan reviews conducted; A description of the procedures for receipt and consideration of information submitted by the public; A summary of the number of sites inspected during the previous 12-month period, including a description of the site inspection procedures, how sites will be prioritized for inspection, and when and how often a site will be inspected; A list of measurable goals for the construction site runoff control program, including dates by which the permittee will achieve each of the measurable goals; and the name and title of the person(s) responsible for coordination and implementation of the construction site runoff control program

-- The PWE WPM will ensure that all above components are tracked included in the 2020 Annual Report by 15 February 2021. - 3.
-Implement and enforce a construction site runoff control program to reduce pollutants in any storm water runoff to the MS4, and include revisions, planned improvements, and interim implementation schedules in the Annual Report.
+- The PWE WPM will ensure that all above components are tracked included in the 2019 Annual Report by 15 February 2020. - 3.
+Develop and implement a construction site runoff control program within three years of the permit.